indimail/indimail-virtualdomains/.github/README-indimail.md

 2. Deleting queueX/info/split/<u>inode</u>.
 3. Deleting queueX/mess/split/<u>inode</u>.

-Partially queued and partially dequeued messages left when a system crash interrupts qmail-queue or qmail-send are deleted by qmail-send using qmail-clean, another long-running daemon started by qmail-start.
-Messages with a queueX/mess/split/<u>inode</u> file and possibly an queueX/intd/<u>inode</u> but no todo, info, local, remote, or bounce, are safe to delete after 36 hours because qmail-queue kills itself after 24 hours.
+Partially queued and partially dequeued messages left when a system crash interrupts <b>qmail-queue</b> or <b>qmail-send</b> are deleted by <b>qmail-send</b> using <b>qmail-clean</b>, another long-running daemon started by qmail-start.
+Messages with a queueX/mess/split/<u>inode</u> file and possibly an queueX/intd/<u>inode</u> but no todo, info, local, remote, or bounce, are safe to delete after 36 hours because <b>qmail-queue</b> kills itself after 24 hours.
 Similarly, files in the pid directory more than 36 hours old are also deleted.

-If the computer crashes while qmail-queue is trying to queue a message, or while qmail-send is eliminating a message, the message may be left in state S2 or S3.
+If the computer crashes while <b>qmail-queue</b> is trying to queue a message, or while <b>qmail-send</b> is eliminating a message, the message may be left in state S2 or S3.

-When qmail-send sees a message in state S2 or S3, other than one it is currently eliminating, where queueX/mess/split/<u>inode</u> is more than 36 hours old, it deletes queueX/intd/split/<u>inode</u> if that exists, then deletes queueX/mess/split/<u>inode</u>.
-Note that any qmail-queue handling the message must be dead.
+When <b>qmail-send</b> sees a message in state S2 or S3, other than one it is currently eliminating, where queueX/mess/split/<u>inode</u> is more than 36 hours old, it deletes queueX/intd/split/<u>inode</u> if that exists, then deletes queueX/mess/split/<u>inode</u>.
+Note that any <b>qmail-queue</b> handling the message must be dead.

-Similarly, when qmail-send sees a file in the queueX/pid directory that is more than 36 hours old, it deletes it.
+Similarly, when <b>qmail-send</b> sees a file in the queueX/pid directory that is more than 36 hours old, it deletes it.

-Cleanups are not necessary if the computer crashes while qmail-send is delivering a message.
+Cleanups are not necessary if the computer crashes while <b>qmail-send</b> is delivering a message.
 At worst a message may be delivered twice.
 (There is no way for a distributed mail system to eliminate the possibility of duplication.
 What if an SMTP connection is broken just before the server acknowledges successful receipt of the message.
 The client must assume the worst and send the message again.
-Similarly, if the computer crashes just before qmail-send marks a message as DONE, the new qmail-send must assume the worst and send the message again.
+Similarly, if the computer crashes just before <b>qmail-send</b> marks a message as DONE, the new <b>qmail-send</b> must assume the worst and send the message again.
 The usual solutions in the database literature e.g., keeping log files amount to saying that it's the recipient's computer's job to discard duplicate messages.)

 #### Global & Queue Specific Concurrency, Parallelism limits

-qmail-lspawn and qmail-rspawn can do multiple concurrent deliveries.
+<b>qmail-lspawn</b> and <b>qmail-rspawn</b> can do multiple concurrent deliveries.
 The default concurrency limit is 5 for local deliveries and 10 for remote deliveries.
 These can be increased upto a maximum of 500 by setting it in the control files <b>concurrencylocal</b> for local deliveries and <b>concurrencyremote</b> for remote deliveries.
 These two (like any other indimail control files) lie in <u>/etc/indimail/control</u> directory.
 These concurrency limits are inherited by each of the indimail's multiple queues.
 Additionally indimail allows you to have queue specific concurrency limits. e.g. You can have the control files <b>concurrencyl.queue2</b>, <b>concurrencyr.queue2</b> for setting concurrency specific to <u>/var/indimail/queue/queue2</u>.

 ## Setting Environment Variables

 indimail-mta can be fine tuned, configured using environment variables (> 200) of them.
 There are many methods of setting them.

 1. Setting them in variables directory.
 All indimail services are configured as supervised services in <u>/service</u> directory.
-Each of these services has a directory named variables.
-In the variables directory, you just need to create a file and that creates an environment variable.
+Each of these services has a directory named named after the service and a subdir inside it named <b>variables</b>.
+In the <b>variables</b> directory, you just need to create a file to create an environment variable.
 The name of the environment variable is the filename and the value of the environment variable is the content of the file.
 An empty file, removes the environment variable.
-As an exercise, explore the directory <u>/service/qmail-smtpd.25/variables</u>
+As an exercise, explore the directory <u>/service/qmail-smtpd.25/variables</u>.
+All IndiMail services use the program <b>envdir</b>(8) to set environment variables from the <b>variables</b> directory.
-2. Using control files from.envrules, fromd.envrules, rcpt.envrules, auth.envrules - These are control files used by programs like qmail-smtpd, qmail-inject.
+2. Using control files <b>from.envrules</b>, <b>fromd.envrules</b>, <b>rcpt.envrules</b>, <b>auth.envrules</b> - These are control files used by programs like <b>qmail-smtpd</b>, <b>qmail-inject</b>.
 They match on the sender or recipient address.
 Here you can set or unset environment variables for a sender, recipient or any regular expression to match multipler sender or recipients.
-To know these environment variables, read the man pages for qmail-stmpd, qmail-inject, spawn-filter.
+To know these environment variables, read the man pages for qmail-stmpd, <b>qmail-inject</b>, <b>spawn-filter</b>.
 3. Using control file domainqueue - This can be used to set environment variable for any recipient domain.
-Read the man page for qmail-smtpd, qmail-inject.
+Read the man page for <b>qmail-smtpd</b>, <b>qmail-inject</b>.
 4. Using environment directory <u>/etc/indimail/control/defaultqueue</u> - This is just like the supervise <b>variables</b> directory.
-The environment variables configured in this directory get used when calling qmail-inject, sendmail for injecting mails into the queue.
-Read the man page for qmail-inject.
+The environment variables configured in this directory get used when calling <b>qmail-inject</b>, sendmail for injecting mails into the queue.
+Read the man page for <b>qmail-inject</b>.
 5. Using environment directory <u>$HOME/.defaultqueue</u> - This is just like the supervise <b>variables</b> directory.
-The environment variables configured in this directory get used when calling qmail-inject, sendmail for injecting mails into the queue.
+The environment variables configured in this directory get used when calling <b>qmail-inject</b>, sendmail for injecting mails into the queue.
 Here $HOME refers to the home directory of the user.
-Read the man page for qmail-inject.
+Read the man page for <b>qmail-inject</b>.
 6. Nothing prevents a user from writing a shell script to set environment variables before calling any of indimail-mta programs.
 If you are familiar with UNIX, you will know how to set them.

 ## Notes

 Currently queueX/info/split/<u>inode</u> serves two purposes: first, it records the envelope sender; second, its modification time is used to decide when a message has been in the queue too long.
 In the future queueX/info/split/<u>inode</u> may store more information.
 Any non-backwards-compatible changes will be identified by version numbers.

-When qmail-queue has successfully placed a message into the queue, it pulls a trigger offered by qmail-send.
+When <b>qmail-queue</b> has successfully placed a message into the queue, it pulls a trigger offered by <b>qmail-send</b>.
 Here is the current triggering mechanism: lock/trigger is a named pipe.
-Before scanning todo/, qmail-send opens lock/trigger O\_NDELAY for reading.
-It then selects for readability on lock/trigger. qmail-queue pulls the trigger by writing a byte O\_NDELAY to lock/trigger.
-This makes lock/trigger readable and wakes up qmail-send.
-Before scanning todo/ again, qmail-send closes and reopens lock/trigger.
+Before scanning todo/, <b>qmail-send</b> opens lock/trigger O\_NDELAY for reading.
+It then selects for readability on lock/trigger. <b>qmail-queue</b> pulls the trigger by writing a byte O\_NDELAY to lock/trigger.
+This makes lock/trigger readable and wakes up <b>qmail-send</b>.
+Before scanning todo/ again, <b>qmail-send</b> closes and reopens lock/trigger.

-# indimail-mta Queue Mechanism
+# IndiMail Queue Mechanism

-indimail-mta has multiple queues and the queue destination directories are also configurable.
+IndiMail has multiple queues and the queue destination directories are also configurable.
 You can have one IndiMail installation cater to multiple instances having different properties / configuration.
 To set up a new IndiMail instance requires you to just set few environment variables.
 Unlike qmail/netqmail, IndiMail doesn't force you to recompile each time you require a new instance.
-Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives indimail-mta the capability to perform better than a stock qmail installation. indimail-mta's multiple queue architecture allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
+Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives IndiMail the capability to perform better than a stock qmail installation.
+IndiMail's multiple queue architecture allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
 When you have massive injecting rates, your software may place multiple files in a single directory.
-This drastically reduces file system performance. indimail-mta avoids this by injecting your email in a queue consisting of multiple directories and mails distributed as evenly as possible across these directories.
+This drastically reduces file system performance.
+IndiMail avoids this by injecting your email in a queue consisting of multiple directories and mails distributed as evenly as possible across these directories.

-Balancing of emails across multiple queues is achieved by the program <b>qmail-multi</b>, which is actually just a qmail-queue(8) replacement.
-Any qmail-queue frontend can use qmail-multi.
-The list of qmail-queue frontends in indimail-mta are
+Balancing of emails across multiple queues is achieved by the program <b>qmail-multi</b>, which is actually just a <b>qmail-queue</b>(8) replacement.
+Any <b>qmail-queue</b> frontend can use <b>qmail-multi</b>.
+The list of <b>qmail-queue</b> frontends in IndiMail are

 1. sendmail
 2. qmail-inject